 - a corporate director’s company registration number;

-- a non-EEA corporate director’s legal form or governing law.
+- a non-UK registered company corporate director’s legal form or governing law.

 Form CH01 for individual directors and form CH02 for corporate directors should be used when informing Companies House of these changes.